mansan1souleiman1ahmed/Project-WorkSpace/README.md

 ### Welcome to this simple Node package.

 This package allows you to show the public holidays of a given country for the current year.
-You just need to input holidates followed by name of the country you want and then it returns the public.
+You just need to input holidates followed by name of the country you want and then it returns the public holidays.

-However you need to install to set up the environement:
+However you need to set up the environement:

 => In the terminal run "sudo npm i -g h0lidates" to install it:

-Available commands are:
+Available command is:

 holidates country name.
 Shows holidays on given country name on the current year.